kk-sw/database-concepts/PITCHME.md

 @ul
 - Data points (meas.) over time interval
 - Regular (metrics) and irregular (events) series
-- Data is more useful in the aggregate (continuous queries)
+- Data is more useful as aggregate (continuous queries)
 - SQL like query language with time related additions
 - No transaction concept
     - PK is time in high precision